Valloric/hge-multi/README.md

+## Cross-platform HGE

+This is a work in progress; it's based on hge-unix with (currently) very few changes on top.
+That will hopefully change in the future.

+The idea is to get _one_ version of HGE running on Windows, Linux and Mac OS X.
+Vanilla HGE is Windows only, hge-unix is Mac & Linux.

+There is NO support.
+Use it as is or don't.
+Pull requests welcome.

+### Original hge-unix README

 This is a Mac and Unix port of HGE.
 Ryan C. Gordon did the initial porting work for Red Marble Games, and it is shipping in the Mac versions of several